aeskildsen/mkdocs-wavesurfer/README.md

 Note:

 - **Defaults:** You only need to specify the options you want to override, as others will use default values.
-- **Colors:** Can be specified using hex values, rgb or color names as in CSS, as shown in the example above.
+- **Colors:** Can be specified as in CSS using hex values, rgb(), or color names, as shown in the example above.
-- **Case:** We use snake case in `mkdocs.yml` for consistency, as opposed to the wavesurfer.js docs which work with javascript and camel case.
+- **Case:** We use snake case in `mkdocs.yml` for consistency, as opposed to the wavesurfer.js docs which use javascript and camel case.

 ### Use with mkdocs-material